fmunlu/Monte-Carlo/README.md

 Calculation of prices of geometric Asian options using Black-Scholes formula and their estimation via Monte Carlo method.
 In addition, we estimate prices of arithmetic Asian options for which a closed form analytic formula does not exist.

+### B2 -- Variance Reduction for Asian Option Pricing
+Use of antithetic sampling and control variates to reduce variance in estimation of Asian option prices.

 ### M1 -- Integral of the Brownian Motion wrt Time
 We prove the fact that the integral of the standard Brownian motion with repect to time is a normal random variable and calculate its mean and variance using
 Fubini's Theorem; and empirically verify it by generating paths for the Brownian motion.